2019 Year-End and 2020 Planning

 GRAT Annuity Payments

-If you have a GRAT, annuity payments must be paid each year in accordance with the terms of the trust (or more often, if the trust provides).
+If you have a GRAT, annuity payments must be paid at least annually, and more frequently if the trust so provides.

-Make sure interest payments under promissory notes are made on time and compounded if the promissory note provides.
+Make sure interest payments under promissory notes are made on time, and compounded if the promissory note so provides.

-The increase in the standard deduction means that itemizing tax deductions each year might not make sense for donors because the sum of the taxpayer’s itemized deductions will not exceed the larger standardized deduction.
+The increase in the standard deduction as a result of the 2017 Tax Act means that itemizing tax deductions each year might not make sense for donors because the sum of the taxpayer’s itemized deductions will not exceed the larger standardized deduction.
 The tax strategy of “bunching” allows a taxpayer to group together his or her deductions into a single year in order to surpass the itemization threshold.
 Different methods of bunching include making larger gifts in some years and not gifts in other years and using donor-advised funds to hold charitable funds for staggered deductions.

 An increasing number of individuals are victims of identity theft.
 Make sure you take steps to prevent identity theft.
-For example, do not share personal information, collect your mail every day or place your mail on hold if you are away, shred receipts, account statements and expired credit cards, and review your credit reports annually.
+For example, collect your mail every day or place your mail on hold if you are away, shred receipts, account statements and expired credit cards, review your credit reports annually, and be cautious about sharing personal information, such as your birthdate, social security number or bank account number.